-Descriptives of the five reading time measures (i.e., FFD, SFD, GD, TRT, and GPT) are depicted in Table 3.
-Average reading times in L1 were statistically different from those in L2, and this was true for all measures.
-The average first fixation duration was 24.18 ms longer in L2 than in L1, and the difference in average total reading time reached 113.01 ms. This is consistent with previous work showing that bilinguals spend more time reading the weaker L2 (13 and 40 ms differences between L1 and L2 in the first fixation duration and the total reading time, respectively; Cop et al., 2015a).
+Descriptives of the five reading time measures (i.e. FFD, SFD, GD, TRT, and GPT) are depicted in Table 3.
+Average reading times in L1 were statistically different from those in L2, and this for all measures.
+The average first fixation duration is 24.18 ms longer in L2 versus L1, and the difference in average total reading time reaches 113.01 ms. This is consistent with previous work documenting that bilinguals spend more time reading the weaker L2 (13 and 40 ms differences between L1 and L2 in the first fixation duration and the total reading time, respectively; Cop, Drieghe & Duyck, 2015).
 Furthermore, standard deviations of the reading time measures in L2 were greater than those in L1, indicating that L2 reading shows much greater variability than L1 reading.
-Interestingly, the average fixation durations in L1 were highly correlated with fixation durations in L2 (>.80 for all measures).
-This suggests that the reading speed in L1 is predictive of the reading speed in L2.
+Interestingly, the average fixation times in L1 are highly correlated with fixation times in L2 (>.80 for all measures).
+This suggests that the reading speed in L1 is predictive for the reading speed in L2.

-The fixation duration of the first language was similar across language groups.
-Except for the slight difference in GPT, Chinese readers exhibited a highly similar reading pattern compared with Dutch bilinguals and English monolinguals (Cop et al., 2017a), as shown in the reading time measures in Table 3.
+Fixation duration of the first language was similar across language groups.
+Except for the slight difference in GPT, Chinese readers exhibited a highly similar reading pattern compared to Dutch bilinguals and English monolinguals (Cop, Dirix, Drieghe, & Duyck, 2017), as shown in the reading time measures in Table 3.
 It is inconsistent with previous findings that Chinese readers have longer fixation durations than English monolinguals and European language bilinguals (e.g., Liversedge et al., 2016).
 It suggests that, on the one hand, there is a certain similarity in the speed of language processing despite the enormous differences between the different writing systems.
-On the other hand, bilinguals did not show a supposedly slower processing in their L1 due to bilingualism (but see Gollan et al., 2011), unless one assumes that language processing speed varies by language.
+On the other hand, bilinguals did not show a supposedly slower processing in their L1 due to bilingualism (but see Gollan et al.,2011) unless one assumes that language processing speed varies by language.

-Interestingly, it seems that the duration of fixation on a Chinese word by Chinese readers was comparable to that in previous studies on reading paragraphs (Liversedge et al., 2016; Feng et al., 2009) but somewhat faster than in studies on reading single sentences (Rayner et al., 2005; Yan et al., 2006).
+Interestingly, it seems that Chinese readers fixated on a Chinese word in a time comparable to previous studies on reading paragraphs (Liversedge et al., 2016; Feng et al., 2009) but somewhat faster than those on reading single sentences (Rayner et al., 2005; Yan et al., 2006).
 One possibility for this discrepancy between studies is that the reading patterns might be altered due to different reading materials.
-Readers may benefit more from an informative paragraph than an isolated one-line sentence
+Readers may benefit more from an informative paragraph than an isolated one-line sentence when processing a word because, for instance, words could be more predictable in the former condition.